Shadow229/Server-API-Calls/README.md

 # Movie-Management-APIs
  Automatically Add and Remove movies from Plex

+This script assumes a working stack of Plex, Overseerr and Radarr due to API calls to each endpoint.

-NOTE: Written and tested only for an UNRAID OS.
+Written and tested only for an UNRAID OS.
 Some alteration to the usage notes below may be required for other operating systems.

 The 2 main scripts are AutoDeleteMovies.py, and AutoGetMovies.py.
 Both work together to generate a 'churn' of movies on and off the server.